Rspoon3/Personal-Website-Astro/src/pages/sync-spin/privacy.md

 ---
-title: "Spin Sync Privacy Policy"
+title: "Sync Spin Privacy Policy"
 layout: "../../layouts/MarkdownLayout.astro"
 ---

 # Privacy Policy

-**Spin Sync** is designed with your privacy in mind.
+**Sync Spin** is designed with your privacy in mind.
 The app ensures that your data remains private and secure.
 No user data is collected, stored, or shared with external parties beyond what is essential for subscription management.

 ## Information We Do Not Collect

-The **Spin Sync** app does not collect, store, or share any personal information or usage data, such as:
+The **Sync Spin** app does not collect, store, or share any personal information or usage data, such as:

 - Names
 - Email addresses